bgoonz/docs-collection/github/github/searching-for-information-on-github/getting-started-with-searching-on-github/about-searching-on-github.md

 ---
 title: About searching on GitHub
-intro: 'Our integrated search covers the many repositories, users, and lines of code on {% data variables.product.product_name %}.'
+intro: "Our integrated search covers the many repositories, users, and lines of code on {% data variables.product.product_name %}."
 redirect_from:
   - /articles/using-the-command-bar/
   - /articles/github-search-basics/